ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 Microsoft has developed a module built on top of PSRule for validating Azure Infrastructure as Code resources, known as [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure/).
 This module includes a standard set of rules for various Azure resources.
 My colleague Caspar Eldermans has written a [blog post](https://blogs.infosupport.com/validating-azure-bicep-templates-with-psrule/) about using this module for validating Azure Bicep templates.

-This module includes several rules specifically for API Management policies.
+This module also includes several rules specifically for API Management policies.
 For instance, the [Azure.APIM.PolicyBase](https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.APIM.PolicyBase/) rule ensures that each section of a policy contains a `base` policy.
 Here’s the implementation of this rule:

 ```powershell